-Many leading UK employers across all sectors run graduate schemes, so find out what the benefits are and how you can apply for a place on one of these highly-competitive training programmes
+Many leading UK employers across all industries run graduate training programmes, so discover the benefits of these schemes and how you can land a place for next year's intake

 What is a graduate scheme?

 A graduate scheme is a structured training programme run by an employer to develop future leaders of their organisation.

-These graduate schemes, which usually last between one and two years (although they can be longer), are often available in a number of specialisms - or streams as they're known - ranging from finance, retail, HR and marketing, to management and law.
+These graduate programmes, which usually last between one and two years (although they can be longer), are often available in a number of specialisms - or streams as they're known - ranging from finance, retail, HR and marketing, to management and law.

-As a trainee, you'll benefit from being handed responsibility from the outset, an opportunity to gain real hands-on experience and develop a broad understanding of your chosen profession, as well as receiving support in building key skills.
+As a trainee, you'll benefit from being handed responsibility from the outset, an opportunity to gain hands-on experience and develop a broad understanding of your chosen profession, as well as receiving support in building key skills.

 In return for the financial rewards, graduates are expected to adhere to the business needs of the employer.
-The scheme may be focused on a specific job role or split into time-specific placements, and this could involve working across various business functions, teams and possibly locations - so a large degree of flexibility is required.
+The scheme may be focused on a job role or split into time-specific placements, and this could involve working across various business functions, teams and possibly locations - so a large degree of flexibility is required.

 Schemes are generally oversubscribed each year, with places limited - especially those offered by high profile companies in major industries - so you'll have to ensure your application stands out from those submitted by the other candidates.

-With the best graduate schemes offered across numerous career paths, you'll have plenty of options when it comes to choosing an employer.
+With graduate schemes offered across numerous careers and job sectors, you have plenty of options when it comes to choosing an employer:

-If you're interested in a career in the healthcare sector at management level, discover more about the NHS graduate scheme.
-You can also explore management graduate schemes in other sectors, including consulting.
+- Healthcare/management - If you're looking to work in the healthcare sector at management level, discover more about the NHS graduate scheme.
+You can also explore graduate careers in consulting.